 University of Arizona Overview

-University of Arizona is a public institution situated in Tucson, Arizona.
-The location of Arizona is great for students who prefer living in an urban area.
+University of Arizona is a public institution located in Tucson, Arizona.
+Tucson is a great location for students who prefer city over country life.

 What Is University of Arizona Known For?

 - The doctor's degree is the highest award offered at University of Arizona.